Towards Overcoming the Undercutting Problem: Mining Game Featuring Undercutting Strategy

-To obtain the winning probability measure for a chain from the state $\vec{S}$, we first present necessary discussions on the distribution of the time needed for a chain to complete $D$ confirmations and become solidly on-chain.
-We view the block generation event as a Poisson process and use a random variable to represent the waiting time between block occurrence events.
-We denote the waiting time for the main chain as $X$ and the fork as $Y$.
+To obtain the winning probability measure for a chain from state $\vec{S}$, we view the block generation event as a Poisson process and use a random variable to represent the waiting time between block occurrence events.
+We denote waiting time for $C_0$ as $X$ and $C_1$ as $Y$.
 They both follow exponential distribution but with different rates.
 The rate parameters depend on the mining power distribution.
+Given the state $\vec{S}$, we obtain the block occurrence rate as: $ \lambda_0=\frac{1-O}{I};$ and $\lambda_1=\frac{O}{I}$, where $I$ is block generation interval (e.g. 10 minutes for Bitcoin).
+This is derived from the thinning theorem of the Poisson point process.
+The main idea is that independent sub-processes of a Poisson process are still Poisson processes with individual rates.
+With this property, we can determine the time interval for the next block to appear on a chain.
+Then, the key is the mining power concentrated on a chain, and further is whether honest and rational miners shift.